afasola/onPrem2GCP/README.md

 ```
 with a clear increase in space allocation to store the object.
 Of course, the more normalized and complex the data the higher the space required to represent and store it in a denormalized form.

 1.2PB of data costs ~ 30.000EURO a month to be stored in GCS.
 The "same amount" in BigQuery costs ~25.000EURO.
 It's apparently cheaper.
-However, once the data will be loaded in BigQuery and it will be denormalized, in case of complex data, the required space could multiply for a factor of 2, or 3, or... and will follow.
+However, once the data will be loaded in BigQuery and it will be denormalized, in case of complex data, the required space could multiply for a factor of 2, or 3 or even much more.
+The related cost for storage will follow this trend.

 This does not mean that BigQuery is not a valuable service for storing data.
 Actually, it provides extremely powerful features that are not possible in GCS and enables access to data in a much simpler way.